I recently read a blog post about vegan bullying.

 When did we get to the point of vegan bullying, or any kind of food bullying, for that matter?

 Finally, lest we Americans forget there are people outside America, how is it possible that famine still exists in the world when so much food is wasted and discarded every day?
-What social and political dynamics allow people to starve to death in Africa or anywhere else, while other populations suffer malnourishment and metabolic starvation encased in obesity elsewhere?
+What social and political dynamics allow people to starve to death in Africa or anywhere else, while other populations suffer malnourishment and metabolic starvation encased in obesity?

-This blog to be continued next week.
+This topic to be continued here, here. and here.

 All content on this site ©2017